msqiu/Geomatics-Engineering/Geoinformatics/Geoinformatics.md

 ### geographical information system(GIS) - IMAP of spatial data/geodata

-computer-based systems for the acquisition and update,  storage and query, analyses and simulation as well as output and presentation of spatial data
+computer-based systems for the acquisition and update,  storage and query, analyses and simulation as well as output and presentation of spatial data.

 * acquisition and update - input
 * storage and query - management